First the code for a small socket example.

 int

-other bits are expected to move one place to the left.
-Regardless of if
+All other bits are expected to move one place to the left.

 Individual bits are not directly addressable.
 You need to use a combination of shifts and masking to get a single bit’s value.
 Which bit you consider to be index zero is arbitrary.
 It can be the low or high order bit.